biplap-sarkar/pylimit/README.md

 A distributed rate limiting library for python using leaky bucket algorithm and Redis

 # Prerequisites
 This library makes use of Redis and needs it as a prerequisite.
-Redis sentinel is also supported.
+Redis sentinel and Redis cluster is also supported.
 Make sure that Redis server is running before using this library

 # Installation